 This was engaging wasn’t it?

-Now NikeFuel has their website/community for people using the band in which, they have leadership boards with which you can compare the amount of fuel burnt by you and your friends.
+Now NikeFuel has their website/community for people using the band in which they have leadership boards where you can compare the amount of fuel burnt by you and your friends.

 A certain number of points gives you a certain level.
 The higher your level, people see that you are a trusted source, and you do get benefits and offers based on your level.